 In February 2017, Dave Heeke was named Arizona's 13th Director of Athletics.

-In August 2017, Arizona's partnership with Universidad de Sonora was renewed, with a focus on collaboration in geology and physics.
+In August 2017, the University of Arizona's partnership with Universidad de Sonora was renewed, with a focus on collaboration in geology and physics.

-In 2017, The Honors College was renamed to the W.A.
+In 2017, the Honors College was renamed the W.A.
 Franke Honors College in recognition of a $25 million gift commitment made by William A. "Bill" Franke.

-In 2017, the University of Arizona women's soccer team finished their season in the second round of the NCAA Tournament with an 11–5–4 record.
+The University of Arizona women's soccer team wrapped up their 2017 season on November 17 in the second round of the NCAA Tournament, finishing with an 11–5–4 record, and seven Pac-12 wins.

-On January 2, 2018, Rodriguez was relieved of his duties as head football coach following an internal university investigation into sexual harassment claims made by his former administrative assistant.
+On January 2, 2018, Rodriguez was relieved of his duties as head football coach due to an internal university investigation into sexual harassment claims.

 In 2018, ZonaZoo received the Best Student Section of the Year award from the National Collegiate Student Section Association.

-In 2018, the UA received funding from the Pioneer Fund, a non-profit institute known for promoting scientific racism and eugenics, which led to controversy.
+In 2018, the University of Arizona received funding from the Pioneer Fund, a non-profit institute which promotes scientific racism and eugenics, applied for by Aurelio Jose Figueredo.

 In 2018, the women's golf team won a national championship at the NCAA Women's Golf Championship.

-On April 17, 2020, the University of Arizona announced temporary pay cuts and furloughs for its 15,000 employees due to the COVID-19 pandemic campus shutdown.
+On April 17, 2020, the University of Arizona announced temporary pay cuts and furloughs for its 15,000 employees because the Tucson campus shut down due to the COVID-19 pandemic.
+All employees making up to $150,000 per year were furloughed and those making over $150,000 per year had their pay cut by 17% or 20%.

 In 2020, the University of Arizona purchased Ashford University from Zovio and renamed it The University of Arizona Global Campus.
-The purchase was met with criticism due to investigations and lawsuits against Ashford.
+This acquisition was met with criticism, especially from University of Arizona faculty members, amidst ongoing investigations and concerns about Ashford's operations.

-In June 2021, Jay Johnson resigned from the Wildcat program to accept the head coaching job at LSU.
+In June 2021, Jay Johnson resigned from the Wildcat program to accept the head coaching job at LSU after leading the Wildcats to a Pac-12 conference championship and the 18th College World Series appearance.

-In October 2022, a university professor was murdered on campus, allegedly by a former student.
-Following investigations, the faculty senate voted "no confidence" in the university's president and other leaders for failing to act on warnings about campus safety.
+In October 2022, a university professor was murdered on campus by a former student.
+Following an independent investigation of campus safety and one by the university which faulted the university for failing to act on warnings and protect the campus, the faculty senate voted "no confidence" in the president and other university leaders.

-In 2023, the University of Arizona faced a financial crisis due to accounting errors and flawed financial projections, allegedly "losing track of more than $240 million."
-Investigative reporting linked the crisis to the university's purchase of Ashford University and its declining enrollment.
+In 2023, the University of Arizona faced a financial crisis after reportedly losing track of more than $240 million due to accounting errors and flawed financial projections.
+Investigative reporting linked the crisis to the university's purchase of Ashford University, suggesting administrators were aware of Ashford's declining enrollment and dismal graduation rates before the acquisition.

-On April 2, 2024, Robert C. Robbins announced his plans to step down as president of the University of Arizona during an ABOR meeting.
+On April 2, 2024, Robert C. Robbins announced his plans to step down as president of the University of Arizona at the end of his contract, or earlier if a successor was found, during an ABOR meeting.

-On August 2, 2024, the University of Arizona's intercollegiate athletic teams, known as the Arizona Wildcats, officially joined the Big 12 Conference.
+On August 2, 2024, the University of Arizona's athletic teams joined the Big 12 Conference, after previously being members of the Pac-12 Conference of the NCAA.

 In 2024, the University of Arizona was admitted to the Big 12 Conference.